NordicESMhub/geofag-docs/models/flexpart.rst

 After you have cloned the repository you need to edit the paths in the Makefile in flexpart/src/makefile.
-On saga you would need to edit the makefile and change the following:
+To compile on saga you would need change the following paths:

 ::